sit3057082024/T-6.1D/README.md

 You can find your app's manifest file (AndroidManifest.xml) in the `app/manifests/` directory of your Android project.

-Your final `AndriodManifest.xml` file should look like this
+Your final `AndroidManifest.xml` file should look like this

 ```xml
 <?xml version="1.0" encoding="utf-8"?>